instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 well above 512 MiB.
 Correctness and residency therefore pass, but navigation latency fails by roughly one to two orders of magnitude.

-**Selected next experiment:** one exact 64-pixel retained scroll at 2240x1192, run as a short serial category ablation: static terrain; cities/improvements;
-resources; then waves/reflections.
-Record total, geometry, draw, readback, resource/city composition and pixel-reuse time for each without writing frame sets.
-This will identify the first layer that pushes a resident scroll over the interactive budget.
-Optimize that layer using a translated immutable front plus newly exposed strips and bounded asynchronous refinement; do not attempt another large navigation matrix until a single resident scroll is below 100 ms, then below 33 ms. Distant jumps can initially use an exact low-detail publication only if ownership and current-camera coverage are proven; otherwise they remain blocking until neighboring/world-region preparation makes them fast.

 ## Incremental resident-scroll ablation — 2026-09-10

 The first targeted scroll used a four-map-column move (approximately two or